 For air entrained concrete, the SAM number according to AASHTO TP118 Characterization of the Air-Void System of Freshly Mixed Concrete by the Sequential Pressure Method (Super Air Meter) shall be reported.
-The SAM meter readings for each step shall be included.
-In addition, two 4”x8” cylinders shall be cast from the same batch of concrete and submitted to the Engineer with the mix design.
+The SAM meter readings for each step shall be included. .
 A SAM leak test shall be performed prior to the SAM testing.
 Results of the leak test shall be included in the SAM data.